stephanlphilips/pulse_lib/Readme.md

 * deal with names and units of the loops
 * Make multidemensionnalisation module via referencing instead of copying

+!! keysight AWG's their waveforms need to have a length of modulo 10 !!
 # Initializing the library

 The general object that will manage all the segments and the interection with the AWG is the pulse object.
 The pulse object is best created in the station.